paulthomason/mini_os/README.md

 This repository contains a simple menu-based interface for a Raspberry Pi with an ST7735-based LCD display.

 The interface now includes a basic Settings screen where you can adjust the LCD backlight brightness using the joystick.
 It also provides menu options to briefly display the current date and time, a simple system monitor showing CPU temperature, load and memory usage, and a network info screen showing the current IP address and Wi-Fi SSID.
 A Shutdown and Reboot option are available for safely powering off or restarting the Pi.
+An "Update Mini-OS" entry pulls the latest code with `git pull`.

 Two small games are included: a reaction-based **Button Game** and a memory challenge called **Launch Codes**.
 Both can be started from the main menu and make use of the three buttons and joystick directions for input.